Our Teachers

 • Our first cohort of teachers came from McKinley Technology High School.

-Sherry Richardson, worked with Dr. Catherine Limperopoulos in the Developing Brain Research Laboratory, where she looked at stress levels in pregnant women and its effects on their unborn children.
+Sherry Richardson, worked with Dr. Catherine Limperopoulos in the Developing Brain Research Laboratory.
+Her research looked at stress levels in pregnant women and its effects on their unborn children.

-Melissa Friedman, worked with Dr. Joseph Scafidi, neurologist and neuroscientist on mouse models of prematurity and biomarker as well as attended clinical rotations.
+Melissa Friedman, worked with Dr. Joseph Scafidi, neurologist.
+Her research looked at mouse models of prematurity and biomarker.
+She also attended clinical rotations.

-• Ms. Jost spent her time with Dr. Lauren Kenworthy and her team of MRI technologists and psychology staff who perform neuroimaging tests and neurocognitive testing, respectively.
-In the Center for Autism Spectrum Disorders, Ms. Jost got to study how autistic boys differ from autistic girls.
+• Geneva Jost spent her time with the Center for Autism Spectrum Disorders and worked closely with Dr. Lauren Kenworthy, her team of MRI technologists and psychology staff who perform neuroimaging tests and neurocognitive testing, respectively.
+Her research was on how autistic boys differ from autistic girls.
 She spent one full day in the burn clinic to trace and experience a day in the life of clinical psychologists.
 A large portion of her time was spent observing the many different neurocognitive tests that contribute to the diagnosis of ASD.

-• Andrew worked on a bioinformatics project.
-He worked with a de-identified human subjects data set of serial microbiome assays of infectious complications in Cystic Fibrosis with Dr. Andrea Hahn, who is a member of the Center for Genetic Medicine Research in CNRI.
-Dr. Hahn during this time helped teach a technique called metagenomic sequencing analysis.
+• Andrew Schuster research worked with a de-identified human subjects data set of serial microbiome assays of infectious complications in Cystic Fibrosis with Dr. Andrea Hahn, from the Center for Genetic Medicine Research.
+Dr. Hahn helped teach a technique called metagenomic sequencing analysis.
 Due to the pandemic, in person meetings were impossible, so the pair instead relied on weekly check ins, readings, and other self-guided tutorials.
 Despite the circumstances, he was able to develop the skills needed to create coursework for his students in the 2021-time frame.
 Our teacher who worked with Dr. Hahn, based his summer project on the current work he was doing at his school.
-With Dr. Grooms, he developed advanced teaching skills and worked on honing the curriculum of a metagenomics project.

 • Courtney was mentored by Tarik Haydar, PhD, Director of the Center for Neuroscience Research at CNH/CNRI and tenured Professor of Pediatrics and Pharmacology and Physiology at GW University’s School of Medicine and Health Sciences.
 As a result, the teacher will receive a STEM certificate from GW and a stipend.
 To conclude the program, all students and the participating teacher presented their work/research this summer to their peers, GWU School of Education Faculty, and mentors.
 Mentors were given the option to request continued work with their METEOR student/teacher.
 Of the 2021 cohort, three students started their work and our METEOR teacher continued her work in Dr. Haydar’s lab through 2022.